Soroosh-N/us_visa_scheduler/README.md

 # visa_rescheduler
-The visa_rescheduler is a bot for monitoring US VISA (usvisa-info.com) appointment available dates.
-It can notify you when a new date becomes available.
+The `visa_rescheduler` is a bot for monitoring US VISA (usvisa-info.com) appointment available dates.
+It can automatically reschedule to the earliest date it finds on your behalf, and optionally notify you when that happens.

 ## Prerequisites
 - Having a US VISA appointment scheduled already.